NguyenTienAnh8365/Text-to-Image-Synthesis-using-DCGAN/README.md

 Eg:

-This small bird has a pink breast and crown, and black primaries and secondaries:
+This small bird has a brown breast and crown, and black primaries and secondaries:

 ![image](https://github.com/NguyenTienAnh8365/Text-to-Image-Synthesis-using-DCGAN/assets/153089067/6de520ce-93ef-425c-ab72-a80b7673bc63)